nairstpi/fabzero/mdfiles/vinylcutting.md

 The printer has an instrument cluster as shown.
 [Roland Panel](/./img/roland_panel.png)

-Select the type of vinyl used for printing whether it is a sheet, piece or roll. to the machine and the keys are used for navigating the cutting head .
-Using the navigation button move the head towards the point from where the cut has to begin.
-He moved it accordingly and pressed the origin button.
+- Select the type of vinyl used for printing whether it is a sheet, piece or roll. to the machine and the keys are used for navigating the cutting head.
+- Using the navigation button move the head towards the point from where the cut has to begin.
+- Move it to the position as desired for printing and press the origin button.
 Now the machine considers this as the origin.
-Now he pressed the test button.
-This performed a test cut in the vinyl.
-A square within a circle.
-The objective of this test is that the user should be able to peel of the circle without removing the square.
+- A test cut (a square within a circle) in the Vinyl can be made and the objective of this test is that the user should be able to peel of the circle without removing the square.
 This ensures that the blades are sharp enough and the applied pen force is sufficient.

+### Assignments:

 The first assignment given to us is to create a sticker using the vinyl cutter.